 .glb file, but you need to create one animation clip asset for each animation that you want to import into EZ.
 Just reference the same source file each time.
 The animation clip asset has a property

 UseAnimationClip through which you can choose which animation to extract from the source file.
 Currently you have to type the name of the animation.
 The Available Clips list just below it shows you which animations have been found in the file.

 Additionally, in case all animations are in one large clip, you can use the

 NumFrames properties to extract only a subset of the animation.
 This allows you to import the same source file many times, each time extracting only a specific range as a single clip.

 The event track property allows you to add markers to the clip, that indicate what happens at what time in the clip.
 This can be used to indicate when a foot touches the ground, or at what point in the animation a weapon fires.
 Using this information, the game logic could react by, for example, spawning an effect.
-At the moment the event track is exposed as raw data, this is supposed to have a nice UI later on.
-For the time being you have to set the tick and the name of the event manually.
-There are 4800 ticks per second.
-That means if you want to add an event 2.5 seconds into the animation, you have to place it at tick 12000.

-Once you have an animated mesh asset, a skeleton asset and an animation clip asset all set up, you can create an animated object in a scene by attaching an Animated Mesh Component and a Simple Animation Component to a game object like so:
+Once you have an animated mesh asset, a skeleton asset and an animation clip asset all set up, you can create an animated object in a scene by attaching an animated mesh component and a simple animation component to a game object like so:

 Here we have also attached a visual script to react to events in the animation clip, but that is entirely optional.
 When you press play, the editor will play back the animation on the mesh.

-How to Import an Animated Mesh
+How to Import Animation Data

 To import an animated object, you need to set up multiple assets (the mesh, the skeleton, the animation clips).
 The easiest way is to press CTRL+I to open the asset import dialog.
 Select your